id0Sch/cart-sharing/README.md

 # Cart sharing
-Allows you to simply share your 10bis orders with others nearby requires extension + express server
+Allows you to simply share your 10bis orders with others nearby requires extension + express server this was created in a one-day hackathon and the code reflects that fact :)
 ## Installation

 server: `npm install -g 10cartsharing`